patMohr/GettingCleaningDataProject/README.md

 Once this is complete, use the run_analysis.R script to process the raw data and convert it to a tidy data set.

-For details on the resulting file please consult the CodeBook.md file.
+For details on the contents of the resulting file please consult the CodeBook.md file.